pingcap/tidb-operator/deploy/gcp/README.md

 To upgrade the TiDB cluster, modify the `tidb_version` variable to a higher version in `variables.tf` and run `terraform apply`.

-For example, to upgrade the cluster to version 2.1.10, modify the `tidb_version` to `v2.1.10`:
+For example, to upgrade the cluster to the 2.1.10 version, modify the `tidb_version` to `v2.1.10`:

 ```
 variable "tidb_version" {